We start via Zoom October 13, 2021

 I have created this group specifically for you–the ones that are holding us all together.

 And I will be honest, I created this group with myself in mind and heart.

-I woke up recently at 4:19am with so much anxiety that I couldn’t go back to sleep.
+I woke up a few months ago at 4:19am with so much anxiety that I couldn’t go back to sleep.
 So for two hours I ruminated about everything that is weighing heavy on my heart as well as the hearts of my clients.
 Eventually I went back to sleep, but later that day I thought-I know I am not the only one that needs support right now.